• Product Introduction

 <Suspense fallback={<p>Loading post...</p>}>

-<PostFeed /> {/* This component asynchronously fetches data and streams rendering */}
+<PostFeed /> {/* This component will asynchronously fetch data and stream rendering */}

 </Suspense>